sfbatchelor/Tutorials/1_Getting_Started/README.md

-# Tutorials
+# Getting Started
-Companion code for this tutorial: https://www.sfbatchelor.com/post/setting-up-three-js-webgl
+Set of tutorials for setting up and using basic three.js for generative art.